-The discussion of our financial condition and results of operations are based upon our Consolidated Financial Statements, which have been prepared in accordance with GAAP.
-The preparation of these Consolidated Financial Statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses during the reporting period.
-Actual results could differ from these estimates.
-We may reclassify certain prior period amounts to conform to the current period presentation.
+The preparation of our Consolidated Financial Statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amount of our assets and liabilities at the date of the Consolidated Financial Statements and the reported amounts of income and expenses during the reported periods.
+Actual results could differ from these estimates due to changes in the economic and regulatory environment, financial markets and any other parameters used in determining such estimates and assumptions.
+We reclassified certain prior period amounts to conform to the current period presentation.
 We have eliminated all intercompany balances and transactions.
-References to the ASC serve as a single source of literature.
+References to the ASC serve as a single source of accounting literature.
 Subsequent events are evaluated and disclosed as appropriate for events occurring through the date the Consolidated Financial Statements are issued.
-Changes in the economic and regulatory environment, financial markets and any other parameters used in determining such estimates could cause actual results to differ.
 In addition to the discussion below, we describe our critical accounting policies in the notes to our Consolidated Financial Statements.